 - How Do We Use Your Data?

-5.3 With your permission and/or where permitted by law, We may also use your data for marketing purposes which may include contacting you by Email with information, news and offers on Our products and services.
-We will not, however, send you any unsolicited marketing or spam and will take all reasonable steps to ensure that We fully protect your rights and comply with Our obligations under the Data Protection Act 1998 and the Privacy and Electronic Communications (EC Directive) Regulations 2003, as amended in 2004, 2011 and 2015.
+4.3 With your permission and/or where permitted by law, we may also use your data for marketing purposes which may include contacting you by email, telephone or post with information, news, and offers on our products and or services.
+We will not, however, send you any unsolicited marketing or spam and will take all reasonable steps to ensure that We fully protect your rights and comply with our obligations under the UK GDPR and the Privacy and Electronic Communications (EC Directive) Regulations 2003.

 - How and Where Do We Store Your Data?

-6.1 We only keep your data for as long as We need to in order to use it as described above in section 5, and/or for as long as We have your permission to keep it.
+5.1 We only keep your personal data for as long as We need to in order to use it as described above in section 4, and/or for as long as we have your permission to keep it.